andrewmcloud/consimilo/README.md

 ```

 Note: when calling `add-files-to-forest` `:id` is auto-generated from the file name and `:features` are generated from
-the extracted text.
+the tokenized, extracted text.
 The same optional parameters available for `add-strings-to-forest` are also available for
 `add-files-to-forest`.

-### Querying a forest
+## Querying a forest

-Once you have your forest `my-forest` built, you can query for `k` most similar items to feature-vector `v` by running:
+Once you have your forest built, you can query for `k` most similar items to feature-vector `v` by running:

 ```clojure
 (def results (consimilo/query-forest my-forest k v))